What does matcha taste like? Taste Chart with Video

 These may seem off-putting, but they really can create a unique and enjoyable tasting experience.

-These tasting notes can actually complement a lot of flavors in Japanese cuisine.
+These tasting notes can actually complement a lot of flavors in Japanese cuisine and they are one of the key differences between Matcha vs Yerba Mate for example

 Matcha taste not chart